HIV and Specific Populations

 Consider pre-exposure prophylaxis (PrEP).

-Pre-exposure prophylaxis (PrEP) is when people who do not have HIV but who are at risk of getting HIV take HIV medicine every day to reduce their chances of HIV infection.
+Pre-exposure prophylaxis (PrEP) is HIV medicine taken to reduce the chances of getting HIV infection.
+PrEP is used by people who do not have HIV but are at high risk of being exposed to HIV.
+PrEP can be taken as an oral medicine (pills) or delivered as a long-acting injection once every two months.
 PrEP can be combined with other prevention methods, such as condoms, to reduce the risk of HIV even further.
 To learn more, read the HIVinfo fact sheet on Pre-Exposure Prophylaxis (PrEP).

 Consider post-exposure prophylaxis (PEP).